JJ/hoborg/text/text.md

 moment.

-Neither I did care for a week or so, but I'm not going to talk about that, you wankers.
+Neither I did care for a week or so, but I'm not going to talk about that, you jerks.
 We were talking about Manuel, right?
+Well, I was.
 So that's all the talk you're gonna get today or tomorrow.

 *revise*